-Our Big Ten football experts take a look at national football landscape and put Big Ten football stories in perspective.
-Join Dave Revsine, Gerry DiNardo and Howard Griffith every Wednesday at 6:30 p.m.
-ET.
+Our Big Ten football experts take a look at the national football landscape and put Big Ten football stories in perspective at noon ET every weekday.

 On Wednesday night’s “Big Ten Football & Beyond,” our crew discussed player safety, with an emphasis on Daydrion Taylor’s vicious hit on Bob Stephenson 15 years ago.
 The play ended both players’ careers, and BTN analyst and sideline reporter Jon Jansen, who played in the 1997 Michigan-Penn State game, joined the panel to give his thoughts on the hit and its aftermath.
 Watch the video here.

 On Wednesday’s “Big Ten Football & Beyond,” BTN’s Gerry Dinardo, Chris Martin, Dave Revsine are joined by the Chicago Tribune’s Teddy Greenstein to discuss exactly what’s at stake when Michigan State takes on Notre Dame this Saturday.
 Our experts will also discuss how does Notre Dame’s move to the ACC affects the national college football landscape and how that impacts the Big Ten.

 Tonight on the season debut of “Big Ten Football & Beyond” at 6:30 p.m., Dave Revsine, Gerry DiNardo, Chris Martin, Teddy Greenstein, and Yahoo!
 Sports columnist Pat Forde team up to talk about the first big week of college football.
 Among the questions they’ll be debating: Which #B1G team has the most to gain with a win this weekend and why?
 You tell us on Twitter and use #BTNBeyond, and we’ll air the best answers.